needle-mirror/com.unity.entities.graphics/Documentation~/runtime-entity-creation.md

 This API tries to be as efficient as possible, but it is still a main-thread only API and therefore not suitable for creating a large number of entities.
 Instead, it is best practice to use `Instantiate` to efficiently clone existing entities then set their components (e.g. `Translation` or `LocalToWorld`) to new values afterward.
 This workflow has several advantages:

-- You can convert the base entity from a Prefab, or create it at runtime using `RenderMeshUtility.AddComponents`.
+- You can bake the base entity from a Prefab, or create it at runtime using `RenderMeshUtility.AddComponents`.
 Instantiation performance does not depend on which approach you use.
 - `Instantiate` and `SetComponent` / `SetComponentData` don't cause resource-intensive structural changes.
 - You can use `Instantiate` and `SetComponent` from Burst jobs using `EntityCommandBuffer.ParallelWriter`, which efficiently scales to multiple cores.
 - Internal Entities Graphics components are pre-created for the entities, which means that Entities Graphics does not need to create those components at runtime.